thetayloredman/ProtoBot/CONTRIBUTING.md

 All merges should be done using the `Squash and Merge` strategy.

-Avoid merging Pull Requests that have failed a CI check.
+Avoid merging Pull Requests that have failed a CI check, unless the CI broke.